ryanhair/flutter/README.md

 =======
 [![Build Status](https://travis-ci.org/flutter/flutter.svg?branch=master)](https://travis-ci.org/flutter/flutter)

+Purpose of this fork is to determine if Flutter can run well when added to Dart, rather than the current situation with Dart being a part of Flutter.
+In other words: Can a Dart app add a dependency to flutter, add a transformer, and have everything "just work"?

 Flutter is a new way to build high-performance, cross-platform mobile apps.
 Flutter is optimized for today's, and tomorrow's, mobile devices.
 We are focused on low-latency input and high frame rates on Android and iOS.